 San Francisco collinsia is an annual herb from the plantain family (Plantaginaceae).
 It occurs in closed-cone coniferous forest and coastal scrub.
 Elevation ranges from 30 to 250 meters above sea level.
 San Francisco collinsa blooms from March through May.
 The known range of this species includes Monterey, Santa Clara, Santa Cruz, San Francisco, and San Mateo Counties.
 Three occurrences of this species are documented within a CNDDB 5-mile radius surrounding the project site (Occurrence numbers: 11, 14, and 15) (CDFW, 2013a).
 The nearest occurrence was recorded over 8,700 plants in 2007 below a local dam.
 Although the exact location of this observance is uncertain, habitat in the area surrounding the occurrence consists of coast live oak woodland and steep slopes with loam soils.
 Coastal live oak woodland present on the project site provides habitat suitable for this species.
+This species was not observed during the March 2015 botanical surveys, which were conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.
 This species was not observed during the July 25, 2013 botanical survey; however, the survey was conducted outside of the evident and identifiable blooming period.